X (Twitter)

 Manhattan’s grid layout may seem simple, but it reveals how difficult it is to get anywhere on a zip code map.

-If you surf the Manhattan zip code map, you’ll see that it varies in proximity to offices, public transportation facilities, and highways, affecting your daily routine.
+Look at the Manhattan zip code map.
+You’ll see it varies in distance to offices, transit, and highways.
+These factors affect your daily routine.

 Reason 3.
 Cultural Affinities